paultcochrane/blog-travis-ci-com/_posts/2014-08-22-upcoming-build-environment-updates----august.md

 This update includes update to the latest Extended Support Release (ESR), 31.0esr, which corresponds to Desktop Firefox 31.0.

-## Leiningen will default to 2.x

-With this update, the default version of Leiningen will be 2.4.3.
-Leiningen 1.x will be available as `lein1`.

-`lein` will point to Leiningen 2.4.3, but `lein2` will be available as before.

-Those repositories which use `lein` need to be updated to invoke `lein1` instead.

 ## Go forth and test!